Seasonal Affective Disorder: Causes, Symptoms & Solutions

 Moving your body helps to release happy chemicals, including endorphins that may help to ease sadness or brain fog.
 Research suggests that even 10 minutes on the treadmill or 30 minutes of walking may result in significant and lasting benefits (19, 20)

-Don’t worry, it’s okay to start out slow.
+Don’t worry, it’s okay to start slow.
 Research suggests that consistency and frequency are much more important than duration or intensity when it comes to the benefits of exercise to combat seasonal affective disorder.
-Start out with light walks, practice yoga, dance to your favorite song, or join a group fitness class to start out.
+Start with light walks, practice yoga, dance to your favorite song, or join a group fitness class to start.

 macular degeneration, Macular Degeneration: Causes, Symptoms & Solutions